stroparo/gostack-sample-projects-api/README.md

 ## Development Environment Setup

-Clone this repository, enter its directory and run:
+Clone this repository, enter its directory and execute this command in the shell/terminal:

 ```bash
 yarn